dnarwat/pythonGaming/README.md

 # pythonGaming
-Some fun simple pythons game codes.
+Some fun simple pythons game codes based on Turtle python package.
+All moving elements on the game are an instance of Turtle.